 Embed from Getty Images

 The history and status of fashion in Guam evolves from one influence into another, but there is still a sense of pride and acknowledgment in the island’s Chamorro culture.
-This is a rare feat for an indigenous group who has experienced a significant amount of colonization that demands change and dismissal of one’s original norms.
-Although Guam is a part of the United States, and maybe one day be an official state, it is also an island with a rich history that is communicated through its fashion scene.
+This is a rare feat for an indigenous group who has experienced a significant amount of colonization that demands change and dismissal of one’s norms.
+Although Guam is a part of the United States, and may one day be an official state, it is also an island with a rich history that is communicated through its fashion scene.